microsoft/CNTK/Documentation/current_iteration.md

 ### Upgraded ImageIO to 2.2.0
 - Anaconda doesn’t support Python 3.4.
 CNTK will also remove Python 3.4 support in future releases.
 ### MKL
-- Switch from CNTKCustomMKL to Intel MKLML.
+- Switched from CNTKCustomMKL to Intel MKLML.
 MKLML is released with [Intel MKL-DNN](https://github.com/01org/mkl-dnn/releases) as a trimmed version of Intel MKL for MKL-DNN.
 To set it up:

 #### On Linux:
     sudo mkdir /usr/local/mklml